 - A whole series of globes for the moon and solar system planets

-- The richly decorated 1688 earth globe by Vincenzo Coronelli, who made globes for such luminaries as the Duke of Parma, France’s Louis XIV, and the Holy Roman Emperor Leopold I. (The National Library’s Prunksaal has another wonderful pair of giant Coronelli globes)
+- The richly decorated 1688 earth globe by Vincenzo Coronelli, who made globes for such luminaries as the Duke of Parma, France’s Louis XIV, and the Holy Roman Emperor Leopold I

 - The 1536 globe by Gemmas Frisius in the Rudolf Schmidt collection, the oldest globe in Austria and one of the oldest surviving globes worldwide

-The Globe, Esperanto and Papyrus museums of the National Library come under a combination ticket that cost just €5 for an adult at the time of writing.
-Visit any of them once for free with a Vienna Pass, too.
+The Globe and Esperanto museums of the National Library share a combination ticket that cost €5 for an adult at the time of writing.
+Or visit both of them once for free with a Vienna All-Inclusive Pass from Go City.

 How to get to the globe museum

-Rather aptly for an institution of terrestrial and celestial navigation, you should have no trouble finding the Globe Museum, which shares premises in Palais Mollard with the Esperanto Museum.
-It’s a short walk from one of the main entrances to the central Hofburg palace complex, for example.
-And even easier to find using public transport…
+Rather aptly for an institution of terrestrial and celestial navigation, you should have no trouble finding the Globe Museum, which has premises in the very central Palais Mollard along with the Esperanto Museum.

 Subway: Take the U3 line to Herrengasse station and the building is more or less opposite the Herrengasse exit.